 As millions of people stay home to contain the spread of COVID-19, advocates for domestic violence survivors have seen the number of people in need increase.
 Experts point out that guidelines such as social distancing and stay-at-home orders, as well as stress from the pandemic, put a survivor at greater risk from their abuser.

 Every year, more than 12 million Americans experience intimate partner and sexual violence.
 The National Domestic Violence Hotline has received reports of abusers using the coronavirus as an opportunity to harm domestic partners.
 Some survivors are not going to shelters or the hospital when needed out of fear of getting the virus.
 Others are leaving shelters altogether for the same reason.

 To help, organizations across the country are offering remote services such as counseling and recommend that survivors create a safety plan, practice self-care, and reach out for help.

 If you or someone you know is experiencing domestic violence, contact the National Domestic Violence Hotline by calling 1-800-799-7233.
-If you're unable to speak safely, you can log onto thehotline.org or text LOVEIS to 22522.
+If you're unable to speak safely, you can log on to thehotline.org or text LOVEIS to 22522.

 Message From Michael

+Beyond Trauma: Youth Music Therapy is our ground-breaking program, providing a lifeline to high risk youth in New Haven, CT and New London, CT who have experienced domestic violence and/or significant trauma.
 The Andie Koplik Residency is at the heart of the program, which is exceeding expectations as young people realize they can transform their emotional state.